 - Do not remove your clothing until swim time.
 The swim will be started by a flag and siren.

 History of the swim

-“I’m so excited for another year of celebrating at English Bay, and to experience the energy of everyone who participates,” said Pantages.
-“Whether it’s your first Polar Bear Swim or your 50th, everyone goes in with the same spirit, and comes out with a fresh outlook on the New Year."
+“I’m so excited our community can be together once again this year, and to experience the energy down at the beach,” said Pantages.
+“Whether it’s your first Polar Bear Swim or your 40th, everyone goes in with the same spirit, and out with a fresh outlook on the New Year."

 Tony Syskakis, Supervisor of Aquatics

 “Vancouver’s Polar Bear Swim is one of the largest and oldest in the world, and we’re delighted the Park Board is able to once again host such an important and fun community tradition,” said Tony Syskakis, Supervisor of Aquatics for the Vancouver Board of Parks and Recreation.
 “It’s always amazing to see so many people come together to start the year off with an exciting challenge.”